SamuelSwartzberg/flashcardifying_text_temp/math/algebra/expressions-terms.md

 #### equation, formulae

 ⟮Algebraic equation⟯ =syn= ⟮polynomial equation⟯.
-A polynomial function is a function f(x)=P.
+»⟮A polynomial function⟯« is ⟮＿a function＿ f(x)=P⟯.
-A polynomial equation is an equation P = 0.
+»⟮A polynomial equation⟯« is ⟮＿an equation＿ P = 0⟯.
 ^alternatively, a polynomial function where y = 0.
 »⟮A linear/quadratic/cubic equation/function⟯« is a polynomial equation/function which is univariate and whose polynomial is linear/quadratic/cubic.
 »⟮A cartesian equation⟯« is a polynomial equation containing two unknowns whose solutions are interpreted as cartesian coordinates.